RileyMathews/papyrd-server/README.md

 # Kosync
 To use the kosync server for progress syncing you should just configure kosync with the root domain of your server. i.e. `https://papyrd.mydomain.com`

+# Server Setup and permissions
+By default the server disables signups after the first user has signed up.
+You can override this behavior by setting the environment variable
+`PAPYRD_DISABLE_SIGNUP_AFTER_FIRST_USER` to `false`.
+This is done as a preventative measure for publically exposed instances.
+An invite system will be added soon to invite users to the app when this setting is false.

+Also by default all users after the first have no 'edit' permissions.
+Users can read and download all books by default but they cannot delete or upload books and they cannot edit other users permissions.
+Permissions can be assigned via the users tab in the web app.